semrush/intergalactic/website/docs/components/input/input-code.md

 ## Input with submit button inside

 You can place a submit button inside the input as the right addon.
-It is only visible when the input has a nonempty value.
+It's only visible when the input has a nonempty value.

 ::: sandbox